learn-co-curriculum/phase-1-embedded-videos-lab/README.md

 video is viewable by every site visitor.
 This way, we're not just catering to those with the most up-to-date browsers.

-In addition to `video`, there is also an `audio` tag that plays MP3, OGG and WAV files.
+In addition to `video`, there is also an `audio` tag that plays MP3, OGG, and WAV files.
 The `audio` tag works the same way as `video`!
 It has the same `controls` and `autoplay` attributes, and also uses the nested `source` tag!
 You've actually learned two useful HTML5 elements in one!

 <p data-visibility='hidden'>View <a